billy-le/billyle.dev/src/content/posts/use-husky-and-node-to-unstage-draft-posts-from-git.md

 ---
 title: "Use Husky and Node to Unstage Draft Blog Posts From Git"
 pubDate: 2024-03-21
-description: "I had a problem where my draft blog posts were being commited to my GitHub repository.
+description: "I had a problem where my draft blog posts were being committed to my GitHub repository.
 This might seem like an insignificant issue, but I didn't want a work-in-progress to be publicly viewable.
 So that's where I came up with a solution to use Husky and a Node script to prevent that."
 author: "Billy Le"
 image:
   url: "https://images.unsplash.com/photo-1503095396549-807759245b35?q=80&w=2071&auto=format&fit=crop&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D"